-Chapter 3 of the National Water Act (NWA) lays down a series of measures which are together intended to ensure protection of the water resources.
-In accordance with these measures, the Department of Water and Sanitation (DWS) in line with Section 12 of the NWA, established a Water Resources Classification System (WRCS) that is formally prescribed by Regulations 810 dated 17 September 2010.
+Chapter 3 of the National Water Act (NWA: No. 36 of 1998) lays down a series of measures which are together intended to ensure protection of the water resources.
+In accordance with these measures, the Department of Water and Sanitation (DWS) in line with Section 12 of the NWA, established a (Water Resource Classification System (WRCS) that is formally prescribed by Regulations 810 dated 17 September 2010.
 The WRCS provides guidelines and procedures for determining Water Resource Classes, Reserve and Resource Quality Objectives.

-Section 13 of the NWA states that "as soon as reasonable practicable after the Minister prescribed a system for classifying water resources, the Minister must, subject to subsection (4), by notice in the gazette, determine for all or part of every significant water resource-
+Section 13 of the NWA states that "as soon as reasonable practicable after the Minister prescribed a system for classifying water resources, the Minister must, subject to subsection (4), by notice in the Gazette, determine for all or part of every significant water resource-

-- a) A class in accordance with the prescribed classification system; and - b) Resource quality objectives based on the class determined in terms of paragraph (a)."
+- a) A Class in accordance with the prescribed classification system; and - b) Resource quality objectives based on the class determined in terms of paragraph (a).

-The Chief Directorate: Water Ecosystems has therefore commissioned a study to determine Water Resource Classes (WRC) and associated Resource Quality Objectives (RQO) for all significant water resources in the Breede-Gouritz Water Management Area (WMA).
+The Chief Directorate: Water Ecosystems has therefore commissioned a study to determine Water Resource Classes (WRCs) and associated Resource Quality Objectives (RQOs) for all significant water resources in the Berg-Olifants Water Management Area (WMA) that lie outside the Olifants-Doring parts of the WMA.
+This study therefore covers the area of the former Berg WMA (i.e. former WMA 19).